usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 at the time he or she applies to take the examination, and to furnish appropriate documentation to establish that the additional time is needed because of a disability.

-{% details Can an entity refuse to provide modifications or aids for applicants with disabilities on the grounds that those individuals, because of their disabilities, would be unable to meet other requirements of the profession or occupation for which the examination is given? %}
+#### Can an entity refuse to provide modifications or aids for applicants with disabilities on
+the grounds that those individuals, because of their disabilities, would be unable to meet other requirements of the profession or occupation for which the examination is given?
 No. When an examination is one step in qualifying for a license, an individual may not be barred from taking the examination merely because he or she might be unable to meet other requirements for the license.
 If the examination is not the first